 Treading water, Cole shook his head.
 A damn flashback, which he hadn’t had in over a year—

 “Omigod, I see you!” a female voice called out.
 “Just hang on, I’m coming!”
 This was accompanied by hurried footsteps clapping on the dock.
 “Help!” she yelled as she ran.
 “Help, there’s a man in the water!
 Sir, sir, can you hear me?
 I’m coming.
 Sir?”

 If she called him “sir” one more time, he was going to drown himself.
 His dad had been a sir.
 The old guy who ran the gas pumps on the corner of Main and First was a sir.
 Cole wasn’t a damn sir.
 He was opening his mouth to tell her so, and also that he was fine, not in any danger at all, when she took a flying leap off the dock.

 And landed right on top of him.

-The icy water closed over both their heads, and as another swell hit, they became a tangle of limbs and water-laden clothing.
-He fought free and once again broke the surface, whipping his head around for the woman.
+The icy water closed over both of their heads, and as another swell hit, they became a tangle of limbs and water-laden clothing.
+He fought free and once again broke the surface, whipping his head around to look for the woman.

 No sign of her.

 Shit.
 Gasping in a deep breath, he dove back down and found her doing what he’d been doing only a moment before—fighting the water and her clothes, and herself.
 Her own worst enemy, she was losing the battle and sinking fast.
 Grasping the back of her sweater, Cole hauled her up, kicking hard to get them both to the surface.